-Estimated time per module – 3 to 6 hours of writing, reading and thinking (including optional tasks).
+Estimated time per Module – 3 to 6 hours of writing, reading and thinking (including optional tasks).
 NB Thirteen of the fourteen Modules include feedback on your writing.

-Module 1 – incl.
-1st 45-minute Skype / Zoom / Telephone call; “Classic Form Flash Fiction”; Idea Generation / Idea Discussion
+Module 1 – 45-minute Skype / Zoom / Telephone call; “Classic Form Flash Fiction”; Idea Generation / Idea Discussion

 Module 2 – Brainstorming: Significant Encounters; Timeline of Significant Moments (a life writing activity to generate new ideas); Optional Novella-in-Flash Case Study 1 (a classic example that you haven’t read before)

 Module 3 – Thickening Your Story Soup (stage 1): identifying Characters & describing Relationships through Past / Present / Future – family, intimate relationships, work, community, institutions, neighbours, friendships (and pets!); Optional Character Questionnaire; 7-minute George Saunders video animation about tackling long-form fiction

 Module 4 – Thickening Your Story Soup (stage 2): Setting & Description incl.
 Randall Brown on Defamiliarized Description; Graham Mort essay on ‘Landscape and Language’

 Module 5 – Thickening Your Story Soup (stage 2 contd.): Setting & Description – Significant Objects; using Liminal Territories for transition or transgression; Setting as Texture, Subject or Catalyst (belonging / not belonging; settling / escape; searching / finding; safety / danger; vitality or ruin etc); extracts from novellas-in-flash by Tina May Hall, Gwendolyn Brooks, Martina Evans & Maria Romasco Moore.